wyatt8740/icc-burn/README.md

 `my-monitor-lut.glslp`) and edit the new file so that the reference to `16.png` is replaced with your burned-in version.

-To use a different size LUT (e.g. 32 or 64-bit), first copy `reshade/lut.glslp` to some other filename (maybe `lut64.glslp` for instance).
+To use a different size LUT (e.g. 32 or 64-bit), there's a parameter you can set in Retroarch called 'LUT Size.'
+Alternatively, you can edit the files.

+To edit the files, first copy `reshade/lut.glslp` to some other filename (maybe `lut64.glslp` for instance).
 Then, edit your new file.
 Change the reference to `shaders/LUT/16.png` to be to the LUT png you want to use, and copy `shaders/LUT/LUT.glsl to some new filename (maybe `LUT64.glsl`).
 Edit